ArcadeMode/TypeShim/README.md

 ## <a name="installing"></a>Installing

 To use TypeShim all you have to do is install it directly into your `Microsoft.NET.Sdk.WebAssembly`-powered project.
+Check the [configuration](#configuration) section for configuration you might want to adjust to your project.

 ```
 nuget install TypeShim
 ```